 World No Tobacco Day seeks to raise awareness about the health risks of tobacco use.
 It advocates for more effective policies that can help reduce worldwide tobacco use.
 Tobacco is a brown product prepared by curing the leaves of a tobacco plant.
 It is believed to have originated thousands of years ago somewhere in the Americas.
 It was later discovered by Christopher Columbus and subsequently introduced to the rest of the world.
-Tobacco contains the alkaline nicotine, a stimulant which makes tobacco very addictive.
-Tobacco use is known to cause a myriad of cancers and according to the World Health Organization, is the largest preventable cause of death and disease today.
+Tobacco contains alkaline nicotine, a stimulant that makes tobacco very addictive.
+Tobacco use is known to cause a myriad of cancers.

 Top Tweets for World No Tobacco Day -